Saint Venera: Background

 A version of her legend states that Venera, as a girl, studied the Gospel with zeal, and left her home in Gaul to become a missionary.
-She travelled to Grotte, in Sicily, and preached there, and lived in a cave, near the present-day Corso Garibaldi.
+She travelled to Grotte, in Sicily, and preached there, and lived in a cave, near present-day Corso Garibaldi.
 She became well loved amongst the local populace, and she tended to the sick.
-It is said that her visits would leave behind a scent of roses.
+It is said her visits would leave behind a scent of roses.
 She was kidnapped and taken to Acireale, and was subjected to tortures there, including being boiled in hot oil, from which she emerged even more beautiful than before.
-Ultimately, she was decapitated.
-Her body was placed in the catacomb of Santa Domitilla.
+Ultimately, she was decapitated, and her body was placed in the catacomb of Santa Domitilla.

 According to one version of her legend, her parents were two noble Christians named Agatho (Agatone) and Hippolyte (Ippolita).
 When their daughter was born, the mother wanted to call her Venera, but the father, not wanting to create associations with the goddess Venus, changed his daughter's name to Veneranda, a rough Latin translation of the Greek name Paraskevi ("Friday," literally "Preparation").
 Venera or Veneranda studied the Scriptures and lives of the martyrs as a child, and when her parents died, she dedicated herself to helping the poor and the sick.
-She distributed her wealth across Sicily.
-She preached on the Italian mainland as well, such as at Calabria and Campania.
+She distributed her wealth across Sicily and preached on the Italian mainland as well, such as at Calabria and Campania.

 She was on her way to Rome when she was arrested by the Roman prefect Antonius, who attempted to force her to renounce her faith with temptations and an offer of marriage, and then by torture.
 Antonius had her wear a helmet of red-hot iron, had her nailed on a cross, and placed on her chest a large block of sandstone.
 However, Venera survived all of these tortures and converted the men who were assigned to torture her.
-The prefect had her placed in a hot cauldron of oil and sulfur for seven days, but Venera was unharmed.
-The prefect, after seeing that Venera was unharmed, asked the saint if it was magic that was keeping her unharmed.
+The prefect had her placed in a hot cauldron of oil and sulphur for seven days, but Venera was unharmed.
+The prefect, after seeing Venera was unharmed, asked the saint if it was magic protecting her.
 When Venera asked the prefect to approach the cauldron to determine this, he refused.
-Venera then scooped up some of the burning sulfur and oil in her hand, and threw it in the prefect's face, blinding him.
+Venera then scooped up some of the burning sulphur and oil in her hand, and threw it in the prefect's face, blinding him.
 Subsequently, Antonius freed her and converted to Christianity.

-Venera then converted many across Magna Graecia, and drew the attention of a ruler named Themius or Theotimus (Temio, Teotimo), who also subjects Venera to tortures, including the ones that Saint Agatha is said to have suffered –the slicing off of a breast.
+Venera then converted many across Magna Graecia, and drew the attention of a ruler named Themius or Theotimus (Temio, Teotimo), who also subjects Venera to tortures, including the ones that Saint Agatha is said to have suffered her breast being sliced off.
 Venera also vanquished a dragon.
 Themius was also subsequently converted.
 Venera then traveled to Gaul, and was ultimately decapitated after once again enduring tortures under the prefect Asclepius.
 Before dying, Venera demolished a temple dedicated to Apollo by reciting a prayer.
 Her body was left exposed to the elements but remained miraculously intact.